 I had a lot to learn and seemingly NO natural instinct when it came to growing things.
 My mom was always growing stuff and my grandmother seemed to have magic powers when it came to growing.
 I never understood why I couldn’t.

 We traveled together to a nearby town for the classes for the multiple Saturdays that were required to participate.
 We got curriculum, tools, a 3 x 10 raised bed, soil, seeds, and a few plants.
-The classes had all types of information about how to start a preschool garden with kids, community gardening, nutrition and much more.
+The classes had all types of information about children’s gardening, community gardening, nutrition and much more.

 Doug talked about soil, which was one of our main problems.
 In the neighborhood we live in, there is no soil, only clay on top of shale on top of boulders.
 There is very little organic matter and nothing grows well here without amendments.
 It was one of those AHA! moments for me!

 Doug also talked about water, space, sunlight, growing organically and everything else we needed to know for success.
 I continued to listen and write down information while I dreamed of growing food with the kids and passed excited notes to Claudia.
 She felt the same way and we were giddy with excitement dreaming out loud all the way home from class each week.